marshmallow-code/apispec/docs/writing_plugins.rst

 Plugins are comprised of "helper" functions that augment the behavior of `apispec.APISpec` methods.

-There are three types of helper functions:
+There are four types of helper functions:

 * Definition helpers
 * Path helpers